Grilled Veal Chops with Garlic Herb Crust

 We find that oak, cherry and apple wood all provide a nice smooth flavor that’s noticeable, but not overboard.

-If you don’t have access to a grill, yes, you can cook it in the oven.
-It won’t have the light smoke flavor, but it’ll still taste great.
+If you don’t have access to a grill, cook it indoors by searing the meat in a hot skillet and finishing it in the oven.
 Here’s how:

-- Place a nonstick grill pan or cast iron skillet on the stovetop and heat over medium high heat and let it heat up for about a minute.
+2. Place a nonstick grill pan or cast iron skillet on the stovetop, heat over medium-high heat, and let it heat up for about a minute.

-- Use a pair of tongs to flip the chops and transfer to the oven to finish cooking.
-They should take another 10-15 minutes, but use an instant read thermometer to be sure you’ve cooked them to the right doneness.
+4. Use a pair of tongs to flip the veal chops in the skillet and transfer the pan to the oven to finish cooking.
+They should take another 10-15 minutes, but use an instant-read thermometer to be sure you’ve cooked them to the right doneness.

-Can you eat veal pink or medium rare?
+Can you eat veal pink-ish or medium rare?

-Yes, In fact, it’s our preferred temperature.
-On chops like this, medium rare is light pink at the bone.
+Yes, it’s our preferred temperature.
+On chops like this, medium rare is very light pink but still cooked at the bone.

 What’s the optimum internal temperature for veal chops?

 For medium-rare, 145°-150° is the optimum temperature.
-We like to use a digital thermometer for more accuracy and I’ve mentioned before our deep appreciation for the Thermoworks Thermapen One {affiliate link} because of its accurate instant read display and sturdy, uncomplicated design.
+We like to use a digital thermometer for more accuracy.
+My preferred brand is the Thermoworks Thermapen One {affiliate link} because of its accurate instant-read display and sturdy, uncomplicated design (shown below).

 Residual cooking is real